oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_address.md

 ### get

-Retrieve a specific <a href="https://www.oroinc.com/doc/orocommerce/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer address</a> record.
+Retrieve a specific customer address record.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of <a href="https://www.oroinc.com/doc/orocommerce/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer address</a> records.
+Retrieve a collection of customer address records.

 {@inheritdoc}

 ### create

-Create a new <a href="https://www.oroinc.com/doc/orocommerce/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer address</a> record.
+Create a new customer address record.

 The created record is returned in the response.